How to get and play Minecraft Earth on your phone

 Can you play Minecraft Earth inside, too?

 Sure, to some extent.
-If you want to build, you use what the game calls buildplates, which are prefabricated in-world structures that you can use to start your own design.
+If you want to build, you start with what the game calls buildplates, which are prefabricated in-world structures that you can use to create your own design.
 Basically, they save you time.

 Buildplates are easier to work on indoors, where you can place the small scale-model on a table and go from there.